cyclus/cyclus.github.com/source/cep/cep4.rst

-In the absence of a rigid convention in the scientific computing community concerning contribuion metrics, author attribution, and code citation, this CEP proposes that uniquely and publically citeable DOIs as well as comprehensive but  flat authorship reflect the needs and desires of the |cyclus| development community.
+In the absence of a rigid convention in the scientific computing community concerning contribuion metrics, author attribution, and code citation, this CEP proposes that uniquely and publicly citable DOIs as well as comprehensive but  flat authorship reflect the needs and desires of the |cyclus| development community.
 Finally, this document provides resources for implementing the requirements it introduces.